 From 1998 until the present, CPR has managed all prospect research for the top community hospital in the country.
 While being fully HIPPA compliant, CPR helps the hospital save an average of 50% annually on what the cost would be to staff the function internally.
 CPR manages the research of the hospital with the utmost discretion.

 CPR provided all prospect research for MMC's successful $25 million campaign.
 Meeting their goal allowed MMC to secure a $1.5 million challenge grant from The Kresge Foundation.

-CPR was pleased to assist this leading law school with its’ record setting campaign.
-Most of the funds raised were devoted to growing scholarship for students who are struggling during these challenging financial times to acquire a great legal education as the foundation for fruitful and meaningful lives.
+CPR was pleased to assist this leading law school with its record-setting campaign.
+Most of the funds raised were devoted to growing scholarships for students who are struggling during these challenging financial times.
+For more than 125 years, NYLS has provided innovative legal education, graduating compassionate, practice-ready lawyers.

 CPR is proud to have played a key role in Stony Brook University's "The Emergence of Stony Brook" beginning in 2002.
 The University received gifts and pledges totaling nearly $360 million in its first-ever capital campaign.
 The seven-year campaign, with an original goal of $300 million, is the largest ever of any campus of the State University of New York (SUNY) system.

 The College Fund raises money on behalf of thirty nine Historically Black Colleges.
 Every day, Mr. Halpern worked directly with fundraisers and administrators at each of the thirty nine member schools.
 Big picture thinking kept both campaign staff and member schools positively focused on getting the job done.
 The College Fund succeeds because it has to, as it offers young people the critical opportunities they need to invest in their futures and build their dreams.
 CPR is honored to have helped the College Fund meet its goals.